neutrinojs/neutrino/docs/customization.md

 ## Advanced configuration changes

-Making deep or complex changes to Neutrino build configuration beyond what middleware options afford you can be done using the function middleware format.
+Making deep or complex changes to Neutrino build configuration beyond what middleware options afford you can be done using a middleware function.
 If you wish, your entire `.neutrinorc.js` file can be a middleware function, but typically this function can be inlined directly as an additional item in the `use` array.

 If you're familiar with middleware from the Express/connect world, this works similarly.
 When using Express middleware,